 Owl Labs’ study also found that remote work creates higher quality opportunities.
 By removing geographical restrictions during a job search, job seekers literally have a world of exciting opportunities at their fingertips.

-What will remote working statistics of 2019 look like next year?
+What will remote working statistics look like next year?

 These remote work statistics leave no doubt that telecommuting is the future.
 While there are some challenges to working remotely, most would agree that the positives far outweigh the negatives for employees and employers alike.